dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 ![Output of the 'config -h render' command](https://www.dosbox-staging.org/static/images/getting-started/config-render.png){ loading=lazy }

-It is highly recommended to look up the descriptions of the various settings as you encounter them in this guide.
+It is highly recommended that you look up the descriptions of the various settings as you encounter them in this guide.
 That's a good way to get gradually acquainted with the available options.

 ## Layered configurations

-In our Prince of Persia example, we created a `dosbox.conf` configuration file in the game's folder, then we started DOSBox Staging from that folder.
-In such a scenario, DOSBox loads the _primary configuration_ first, then applies the _local_ `dosbox.conf` _configuration_ found in the folder it was started from (the game's folder).
+In our Prince of Persia example, we created a `dosbox.conf` configuration file in the game's folder, and then we started DOSBox Staging from that folder.
+In such a scenario, DOSBox loads the _primary configuration_ first, then applies the _local_ `dosbox.conf` _configuration_ found in the folder from which it was started from (the game's folder).
 Because of this loading order, you can override any primary config setting in your local config.

 This *layered configuration* approach is very useful; you can apply broad, general settings in your primary configuration that will apply to all games,